The Courtney Novels: The Third Sequence

-Triumph of the Sun is the fourth book of this sequence.
+The Fourth Sequence

+The fourth sequence of Courtney novels begins with Triumph of the Sun.
 'It is 1884, and in the Sudan, decades of brutal misgovernment by the ruling Egyptian Khedive in Cairo precipitates a bloody rebellion and Holy War.
 The charismatic new religious leader, the Mahdi or "Expected One", has gathered his forces of Arab warlords in preparation for a siege on the city of Khartoum.
 The British are forced to intervene to protect their national interests and to attempt to rescue the hundreds of British subjects stranded in the city.
 British trader and businessman Ryder Courtney is trapped in the capital city of Khartoum under the orders of the iron-willed General Charles George Gordon.
 It is here that he meets skilled soldier and swordsman Captain Penrod Ballantyne of the 10th Hussars and the British Consul, David Benbrook, as well as Benbrook's three beautiful daughters.
 Against the vivid and bloody backdrop of the Arabs’ fierce and merciless siege these three powerful men must fight to survive.
 It is in this book that Smith establishes the link between the earlier and later Courtney novels, by revealing that Ryder Courtney is the brother of Waite Courtney, father of twins Sean and Garrick.
 At one point Ryder considers investing in his nephew Sean's Gold Mine.

-Assegai is the fifth book of this sequence.
+The Fifth Sequence

+The fifth sequence of Courtney novels begins with Assegai.
 In 1913 Leon Courtney, an ex-soldier turned professional hunter in British East Africa, guides rich and powerful men from America and Europe on big game safaris in the territories of the Maasai tribe.
 Leon has developed a special relationship with the Maasai.
 One of Leon's clients is Otto von Meerbach, a German industrialist whose company builds aircraft and vehicles for the Kaiser's burgeoning army.
 Leon is recruited by his uncle Penrod Ballantyne (from The Triumph of the Sun) who is commander of the British forces in East Africa to gather information from Otto von Meerbach.
 Instead Leon falls desperately in love with Otto von Meerbach"s beautiful and enigmatic mistress, Eva Von Wellberg.
 Just after the outbreak of World War I Leon stumbles on a plot by Otto von Meerbach to raise a rebellion against Britain on the side of Germany amongst the disenchanted survivors of the Boer War in South Africa.
 He finds himself left alone to frustrate Otto von Meerbach's design.
-Then Eva Von Wellberg returns to Africa with her master and Leon finds out who and what she really is behind the mask...
+Then Eva Von Wellberg returns to Africa with her master and Leon finds out who and what she really is behind the mask…

 Chronological order

-The Courtney series can be split into three parts, each part following a particular era of the Courtney family.
+The Courtney series used to be divided into three parts; however, it can now be split into five parts, each of which follows a particular era of the Courtney family.

-In chronological order it goes the Third Sequence, First Sequence, then the Second Sequence.

-However this is a slight generalization, so in fact the book sequence is:
+In chronological order it goes the Third, First, Fourth, Fifth then the Second Sequence.
+However, this is a slight generalization, so in fact the book sequence is as follows, with the series in parentheses: